Commissioning editors need to have market knowledge of the latest trends as well as a critical eye for spotting what looks good and what does not

-Commissioning editors identify books or media products to publish in order to build up a publisher's list.
-They commission work by finding authors or responding to book proposals.
+Commissioning editors buy authors, book titles or ideas for publication.
+Their aim is to build up a publisher's list and secure profitable material.
+They commission work by finding authors or responding to book proposals from authors and agents.
 Their role is rather like that of a buyer.

 They also ensure authors deliver typescripts to specification and on time.

 The role is most associated with book publishing.
 In magazine publishing, commissioning editors commission writers to produce articles and features.

 This occupation is a mid/senior-level post requiring suitable experience and ability.
 An initial entrant is likely to be recruited into a more junior position, such as editorial assistant, which may then lead on to a career as a commissioning editor.

 Commissioning editors are involved with a project at every stage.
 They are the key link between the initial proposal for a book or product and the published work.

 To develop their publisher's list, commissioning editors research their field in order to learn about trends and gaps in the market.
 For this purpose, they:

 - attend book fairs